Josephnaja/PH526x-HarvardX-edxPython/README.md

 # PH526x-HarvardX-edxPython
-Using Python for Research sample codes
+Using Python for Research sample codes.
 These are some projects from the 'Using Python for Research' course from edx.